-Hindcast simulations are performed to assess the effects of the circulation of Hurricane Katrina in generating the historic surge at key locations along the northern Gulf Coast.
+Hindcast simulations are performed to assess the effects of Katrina's circulation in generating the historic surge at key locations along the northern Gulf Coast.
 The impact of the Mississippi River levee system has been examined.
 Sensitivity simulations of the storm size and speed have also been performed.
 Future work will study the influence of the eyewall location and the Louisiana wetlands.